 Learn About Leading Cloud Service Providers

-AWS and Azure are two of the most talked-about Cloud Service Providers in the market.
-People often have trouble choosing one of the two.
+AWS and Azure are the most talked-about Cloud Service Providers in the market.
+But unfortunately, people often have trouble choosing one of the two.

-Now that the fundamentals and pre-requisites are out of the way, let us take a look at what materials or topics you should focus on to gain hands-on expertise.
+Now that the fundamentals and prerequisites are out let us look at what materials or topics you should focus on to gain hands-on expertise.

-Here is a list of topics you need to cover to become an in-demand cloud engineer in the industry.
+Here is a list of topics you need to cover to become an in-demand cloud engineer.

 - Storage Services

 - Computer Services